Who's at the Table: Coalition Board Members

 New Mexico Coalition for Healthcare Value is an employer-led, multi-stakeholder, nonprofit group.

-It is the positive result and fruition of the work of the New Mexico Coalition for Healthcare Quality, an initiative funded by the Robert Wood Johnson Foundation Aligning Forces for Quality (AF4Q) and HealthInsight New Mexico that has operated in Albuquerque and surrounding three counties.
+The Coalition developed as a positive result of the work of the former New Mexico Coalition for Healthcare Quality, an initiative funded by the Robert Wood Johnson Foundation Aligning Forces for Quality (AF4Q) program and HealthInsight New Mexico, that operated in Albuquerque and surrounding three counties.

-"We have evolved from a nationally funded grant program to one that is financed and operated by those who pay for care, provide care and receive care.
-We've made this leap through member acknowledgement of past achievements, from working together as a collaborative group, and we now share a vision for future success because of those collaborative efforts," Mark Saiz, the newly elected chair of New Mexico Coalition for Healthcare Value, said.
+"We evolved from a nationally funded grant program to a coalition that is financed and operated by those who pay for care, provide care and receive care.
+We've made this leap through member acknowledgement of past achievements, from working together as a collaborative group, and we now share a vision for future success because of those collaborative efforts," said Mark Saiz, the former chair of New Mexico Coalition for Healthcare Value.

 Saiz said New Mexico Coalition for Healthcare Value is extending an open invitation to other employers, clinicians, health plans, and community resources to join and get involved in helping reach its goals.